Is your Cox modem router blinking green?

 If you are not able to solve the problem yourself, the representative will come to your home and try and fix the problem.

-If the blinking green light cannot be fixed by the Cox representative, then they will advise on what to do next, whether it is getting a replacement or buying a new modem or router.
+If the Cox representative cannot fix the blinking green light, then they will advise on what to do next, whether it is getting a replacement or buying a new Cox approved modem or router.

 Frequently Asked Questions